yacinehmito/yarn-nix/README.md

 ## My configuration

-As of the current commit, there is nothing in the repository.
+As of the current commit, there is only the yarn framework in the repository.

 ## Licencing